mannireis/Bobot/README.md

 Made by `@Cyao` on slack :D

-Design your own PCB at http://solder.hackclub.com/!
+Made as a part of http://solder.hackclub.com/!